Kathryn Newton

 Kathryn Love Newton (born February 8, 1997) is an American actress.
 She is known for her starring roles as Louise Brooks in the CBS comedy series Gary Unmarried (2008–2010), Abigail Carlson in the HBO mystery drama series Big Little Lies (2017–2019), and Allie Pressman in the Netflix teen drama series The Society (2019).
 She is also known for portraying the older versions of Claire Novak in The CW dark fantasy series Supernatural (2014–2018) and Joanie Clark in the AMC period drama series Halt and Catch Fire (2016–2017).

-Newton has appeared in various films, including Bad Teacher (2011), Three Billboards Outside Ebbing, Missouri (2017), Blockers (2018), Pokémon Detective Pikachu (2019), Freaky (2020), The Map of Tiny Perfect Things (2021), Ant-Man and the Wasp: Quantumania (2023), and Abigail (2024).
-For her role in the horror film Paranormal Activity 4 (2012), Newton received the Young Artist Award for Best Leading Young Actress in a Feature Film.
+Newton has appeared in various films, including Bad Teacher (2011), Three Billboards Outside Ebbing, Missouri (2017), Blockers (2018), Pokémon Detective Pikachu (2019), The Map of Tiny Perfect Things (2021), Ant-Man and the Wasp: Quantumania (2023), and The Devil's Mouth (2026).

+For her roles in the horror films Paranormal Activity 4 (2012), for which she received the Young Artist Award for Best Leading Young Actress in a Feature Film, Freaky (2020), Lisa Frankenstein and Abigail (both 2024), and Ready or Not 2: Here I Come (2026), Newton has been dubbed as a scream queen.

 Early life and education

 Newton was born on February 8, 1997, in Orlando, Florida, the only child of Robin and David Newton.
 She began playing golf tournaments at age eight.

 Newton graduated from Notre Dame High School in 2015.
 She was a member of the Notre Dame High School girls golf team; she helped the school's golf team to win three league championships.
 She routinely shot in the 70s, and her lowest 18-hole score in a tournament was a 69.
-She had the lead acting role in Paranormal Activity 4.

 She postponed college at University of Southern California (USC) to pursue her acting career.
 She considered trying out as a "walk-on" member of the women's golf team at USC.